NordAxon/beeblebrox-project-structure/README.md

     │
     ├── setup.py            <- Makes project pip installable (pip install -e .) so src can be imported

+## How to work - phases

+#### POC phase

+In this phase, you may use some kaggle dataset or a small collected dataset.
+Focus should be on displaying potential and not building a whole sophisticated system.

+Work in notebooks and focus on training a model on your initial dataset and see if there's any potential.

+#### Post-POC phase

+Now it's time to explore the real data.
+Start by working in notebooks/eda to really understand the data you're working with.
+Expand into all the other unused directories as the code you write in the notebooks becomes robust.

 ## Naming conventions